Baumol effect: Healthcare

 The Baumol effect has been applied to the rising cost of healthcare, as the healthcare industry has long had low productivity growth.
 Empirical studies have largely confirmed the large role of the Baumol effect in the rising cost of healthcare in the United States, although there is some disagreement.
 Likewise, a 2021 study determined that "Baumol's cost disease ha[s] a significant positive impact on health expenditure growth" in China.
-However, a paper by economists Bradley Rossen and Akhter Faroque on healthcare costs in Canada found that "the cost disease...is a relatively minor contributor [in the growth of health-care spending in Canada], while technical progress in health care and growth in per capita incomes are by far the biggest contributors".
+However, a paper by economists Bradley Rossen and Akhter Faroque on healthcare costs in Canada found that "the cost disease ... is a relatively minor contributor [in the growth of health-care spending in Canada], while technical progress in health care and growth in per capita incomes are by far the biggest contributors."

 Despite substantial technological innovation and capital investment, the healthcare industry has struggled to significantly increase productivity.
 As summarized by the economists Alberto Marino, David Morgan, Luca Lorenzoni, and Chris James:

-"Technological advancements, capital investments and economies of scale do not make for a cumulative rise in output that is on par with progressive sectors of the economy...[A]utomation and better technology generally do not allow for large productivity increases.
-A health professional is difficult to substitute, in particular by using new technologies, which may actually also bring an increase in volume (e.g. faster diagnostic tests).
-Increases in volume likely brought about by new technology will also drive up expenditure, since new health professionals will have to be hired to treat everyone.
-Moreover, new technologies require more specialised training for say [sic] doctors, driving wages up further since more years of experience are required."

 Service industry

 Baumol's cost disease is often used to describe consequences of the lack of growth in productivity in the quaternary sector of the economy and public services, such as public hospitals and state colleges.
 Labor-intensive sectors that rely heavily on non-routine human interaction or activities, such as health care, education, or the performing arts, have had less growth in productivity over time.
-As with the string quartet example, it takes nurses the same amount of time to change a bandage or college professors the same amount of time to mark an essay today as it did in 1966, as those types of activities rely on the movements of the human body, which cannot yet be engineered to perform more quickly, accurately, or efficiently in the same way that a machine, such as a computer, have.
+As with the string quartet example, it takes nurses the same amount of time to change a bandage or college professors the same amount of time to mark an essay today as it did in 1966.
 In contrast, goods-producing industries, such as the car manufacturing sector and other activities that involve routine tasks, workers are continually becoming more productive by technological innovations to their tools and equipment.

 The reported productivity gains of the service industry in the late 1990s are largely attributable to total factor productivity.
 Providers decreased the cost of ancillary labor through outsourcing or technology.
 Examples include offshoring data entry and bookkeeping for health care providers and replacing manually-marked essays in educational assessment with multiple choice tests that can be automatically marked.